BookStackApp/website/content/blog/bookstack-release-v21-05.md

 ### Dark Mode Updates

-Within the v21.04.3 & v21.04.4 patch releases we address a good few oustanding issues with dark mode.
+Within the v21.04.3 & v21.04.4 patch releases we addressed a good few outstanding issues with dark mode.
 This included the leftover layout control light styles showing in dark mode.